Skip to content

 Why “Time in the Market” Trumps “Timing the Market”

 Stating the obvious: no one enjoys watching their portfolio balance decline.
-And advisors know all too well how clients can feel uneasy about “staying the course” as their nest eggs get smaller in periods of volatility.
+And advisors know all too well how clients can feel uneasy about “staying the course” as their nest eggs shrink in periods of volatility.

 However, rushing for the exit when the market goes south can actually stunt long-term portfolio growth.
 “Timing the market”—ideally buying at lows and selling at the highs—can be incredibly difficult and lead to unintended outcomes.
 Good timing on entries and exits might help you avoid some losses, but it could also cause you to miss the market’s best days.